 What are Interest Rates?

-I’ll start with interest rates, which is probably the most prominent term in the financial world.
+I’ll start with interest rates, probably the most prominent term in the financial world.
 You see it everywhere, and it’s very significant.
-An interest rate is a percentage charge fixed to any money that’s borrowed by anyone.
-Basically, it ends up adding up to the cost of borrowing the money.
-Usually, you see this term when applying for loans, such as home construction loans, car loans, and more.
+An interest rate is a percentage charge fixed on any money borrowed by anyone.
+It ends up adding up to the cost of borrowing the money.

 What are the Types of Interest Rates?

-It’s also crucial to know there are different types of interest rate; fixed or variable.
+It’s also crucial to know there are different types of interest rates; fixed or variable.
 Fixed rates stay the same throughout the lending period.
-Variable ones may be fixed for an initial period, then they can move up or down depending on market conditions.
+Variable ones may be fixed for an initial period.
+Then they can move up or down depending on market conditions.